sagemath/sagewiki_to_gh-2022-10-10/topology.md

 <<Anchor(chomp)>>
 === CHomP ===
 [[http://chomp.rutgers.edu/|CHomP]] has a set of tools for computing the homology of a collection of n-dimensional cubes, with a view towards applied applications in dynamical systems, chaos theory, and pattern characterization.
 Both sources and binaries are available.

+<<Anchor(dga)>>
+=== DGAs ===
+Justin Noel suggested that we implement differential graded algebras over fields, and their homology algebras.
+This might include Massey product calculations, also.
+Perhaps something about A-infinity algebras could be done, too?

 == Surfaces ==